gvalkov/git-link/README.rst

 See repobrowsers.py_ and test_cgit.py_ if you are interested in adding a new repository browser.
 Running ``python setup.py test`` or ``py.test tests/`` before committing is generally a good idea.
-You might also want to run tox_ to make sure that tests pass on all supported python versions (>=2.6).
+You might also want to run tox_ to make sure that tests pass on all supported versions of Python (>=2.6).

 Please make do without bringing in any external dependencies.
 As nice as GitPython and libgit2 are, anything that this tool needs from git can be